rust-rse/reed-solomon-erasure/README.md

   - [hexjelly](https://github.com/hexjelly) (platforms: (Windows, AMD))

-Polished version of the results will be published later.

 ## Notes
 #### Code quality review
 If you'd like to evaluate the quality of this library, you may find audit comments helpful.